Coherence: A Multidisciplinary Journal

 Materials and methods: These should be described with sufficient detail to allow others to replicate and build on published results.
 New methods and protocols should be described in detail while well-established methods can be briefly described and appropriately cited.

-Results: Provide a concise and precise description of the experimental results, their interpretation as well as the experimental conclusions that can be drawn.
+Results: Provide a concise and precise description of the experimental results, their interpretation, and the experimental conclusions that can be drawn.

 Discussion: Authors should discuss the results and how they can be interpreted from the perspective of previous studies and the working hypotheses.
 The findings and their implications should be discussed in the broadest context possible and the limitations of the work highlighted.
 Future research directions may also be mentioned.
 This section may be combined with Results.